bibbox/app-dspace/README.md

 ## Install within BIBBOX

-You can use the [BIBBOX APP Store](http://bibbox.readthedocs.io/en/latest/admin-documentation/ "BIBBOX App Store") to install a lot of software tools.
+You can use the [BIBBOX APP](https://bibbox.readthedocs.io/en/latest/ "BIBBOX App") to install a lot of software tools.

 ## Docker Images Used
   * [dspace/dspace:dspace-7_x-test](https://hub.docker.com/r/dspace/dspace) (Rest API; this container is not listed in this repository but is pullable)